 - Scientific evidence supports the fact that dogs are a threat and cause disturbance to wildlife.
 They are perceived by wildlife as predators, no different than foxes or coyotes.
 Ground-nesting birds are easily disturbed by dogs and may abandon or lose their nests if constantly disturbed.
 Dogs also chase wildlife, including their helpless offspring.

 - The majority of Connecticut State Parks allow dogs, but according to state regulations the dogs must be on a leash no longer than 7-feet and under the control of the owner or keeper at all times.
-The shoreline parks (Harkness, Rocky Neck, Silver Sands, and Sherwood Island) prohibit dogs on the beach year-round.
+The shoreline parks of Harkness, Rocky Neck, and Silver Sands prohibit dogs on the beach year-round.
 Leashed dogs are allowed on the beach at Hammonasset Beach State Park ONLY from September 30 through April 1, but they are not allowed at Sherwood Island State Park, anywhere in the park, from April 15-September 30.
 The “no dogs on the beach” rule provides protection for beach-nesting shorebirds, like piping plovers and least terns.
 Before bringing your dog to one of the state parks, check “Related Information” on each individual park webpage on the DEEP website to read the rules for pets.

 - A state regulation specific to wildlife management areas, such as Sessions Woods and Barn Island, requires dogs to be on a leash no longer than 7 feet and under the control of their owner or keeper, and the person responsible for the dog must hold the leash at all times.
 The only exception to the leash rule is dogs in the act of hunting or training for hunting.
 Wildlife management areas have been set aside primarily for the conservation of wildlife populations and their habitat.
 Public use of these areas, including dog walking, is a benefit, but not the main reason for their existence.